Select Page

 Currency: Zambian kwacha (ZMW)

-Officially known as the Republic of Zambia, the Southern African country is landlocked and bordered by 8 countries, 5 of which are fellow Commonwealth nations.
-The Democratic Republic of Congo to the north, which starts at Lake Taaganyika and follows through to the Luapula River driving a wedge into Zambia’s circumference thus giving the latter its distinct butterfly shape; Tanzania to the north-east; Malawi to the east; Angola to the west; and, Mozambique, Zimbabwe, Botswana and Namibia to the south, the latter three of which share a “quadripoint” with Zambia at which their borders meet near the Victoria Falls.
-With a land area of 752,618 kmsq, Zambia is roughly over twice the size of Germany and is home to one of the most youthful populations internationally.
-The majority of Zambia’s territory is sparsely populated and clusters of the population reside in the Line of Rail, Zambia’s developed industrial area where railway lines link Zambia’s part of the African Copperbelt with Lusaka, the capital of Zambia, as well as the border town called Livingstone.
+Officially known as the Republic of Zambia, the Southern African country is landlocked and bordered by eight countries, four of which are fellow Commonwealth nations.
+The Democratic Republic of the Congo to the north, which starts at Lake Tanganyika and follows through to the Luapula River, driving a wedge into Zambia’s circumference thus giving the latter its distinct butterfly shape; Tanzania to the north-east; Malawi to the east; Angola to the west; and Mozambique, Zimbabwe, Botswana and Namibia to the south, the latter three of which share a near-quadripoint with Zambia at which their borders meet near the Victoria Falls.

-Much of Zambia forms the high plateau of the southern region of the continent, about 1,500 metres above sea level on average due to which the country is dissected by many river valleys and rifted troughs, some of which are lake-filled.
-The highest plateau, the Nyika Plateau, is located in the eastern part of Zambia on the Malawian border and its highest point is approximately 2,100 metres located in the Mafinga Hills.
 Western Zambia is covered with sandy deposits, which are relicts of the Kalahari Desert back when it was more expansive across the region.
-The central and eastern parts of the country’s plateau comprises of swamps and lake-filled depressions though in the more elevated areas of the region there are ridges and isolated hills that are made of rocks resistant to erosion which has affected most of the country’s territory, exposing ancient crystalline rock surfaces.
+The central and eastern parts of the country’s plateau comprise swamps and lake-filled depressions, though in the more elevated areas of the region there are ridges and isolated hills that are made of rocks resistant to erosion, which has affected most of the country’s territory, exposing ancient crystalline rock surfaces.

 Demographics

-Zambia is home to 72 ethnic groups, most of which are of African Bantu origin.
-9 major ethnolinguistic groups (Nyanja-Chewa; Bemba; Tonga; Tumbuka; Lunda; Luvale; Kaonde; Nkoya; and Lozi) take up approximately 90% of the population.
-Among its population, over 100,000 people are from the Asian community and European countries.
-In terms of religion, most Zambians are Christians practicing either Protestantism or Roman Catholicism.
-Asians in Zambia largely practice Hinduism and the rest practicing Islam.
+In terms of religion, most Zambians are Christians practising either Protestantism or Roman Catholicism.
+Asians in Zambia may practise Hinduism, Islam or other faiths.
 As a widely ethnically diverse country, over 70 different languages are spoken across communities.
-Zambia’s official language is English which is commonly used in official documents alongside Bemba and Nyanja, two of the country’s most widely used local languages.
-Bemba, spoken by 33.4% of the population, is also used for education and administration purposes.
-While Nyanja, spoken by 14.7%, is the official language of the police.
-Tonga, spoken by 11.4% is mostly used in the media.
+Zambia’s official language is English, which is commonly used in official documents alongside Bemba and Nyanja, two of the country’s most widely used local languages.

 History

-Zambia was first inhabited by ancestors of modern humans at around 20,000 BCE.
-Zambia’s contacts with the Western world began in 1798 when the Portuguese took slaves from Zambia to be exported to wealthier countries.
-During the mid-19th century, Zambia was ruled by many groups that had set up kingdoms such as the Kololo kingdom and Ngoni kingdom.
-At 1889, British politician Cecil Rhodes set up the British South African Company (BSAC) which bore powers of administrations and signed treaties with leaders of various kingdoms, thus marking the beginning of Britain’s rule over the country.
+During the mid-nineteenth century, Zambia was ruled by many groups that had set up kingdoms such as the Kololo kingdom and Ngoni kingdom.
+At the end of the nineteenth century, British politician Cecil Rhodes set up the British South African Company (BSAC), which bore powers of administration and signed treaties with leaders of various kingdoms, thus marking the beginning of Britain’s rule over the country.

-In the 21st century, along with the rise in copper prices and the mining of other metals such as silver, cobalt, zinc and lead, Zambia’s economy grew sharply.
-Today, Zambia is considered a stable country with successful democratic elections held every five years.
+In the twenty-first century, along with the rise in copper prices and the mining of other metals such as silver, cobalt, zinc and lead, Zambia’s economy grew sharply.
+Today, Zambia is considered a stable country with democratic elections held every five years.
 Edgar Lungu became the sixth president of Zambia in January 2015 after winning an election victory to replace former leader Michael Sata.
 He was re-elected in August 2016 after defeating his major rival, Hakainde Hichilema of the United Party for National Development (UPND), in a closely contested presidential election.
-In the 2021 elections, Hakainde Hichilema finally won the elections and became Zambia’s seventh President.

 Key Dates